SuryaSekhar14/SuryaSekhar14/README.md

 <!-- - 🔭 I’m currently working on [<strong> </strong>]() -->

-- 👨🏽‍💻 I am a Senior Year Student(4th Year) studying CSE in Institute of Engineering and Management
+- 👨🏽‍💻 I am currently working as a Systems Engineer at Tata Consultancy Services

 <!-- - 💬 Ask me about **Python** -->